Finistere/antidote/README.rst

 - Flexibility
     - Most common dependencies out of the box: services, configuration, factories, interface/implementation.
     - All of those are implemented on top of the core implementation.
-If Antidote doesn't provide what you need, there's a good chance you can implement it yourself quickly.
+If Antidote doesn't provide what you need, there's a good chance you can implement it yourself.
     - scope support
     - async injection
 - Maintainability
-    - The different kinds of dependencies are designed to be easy to track back.
-Finding where and how a dependency is defined is easy.
+    - All dependencies can be tracked back to their declaration/implementation easily.
+    - Mypy compatibility and usage of type hints as much as possible.
-    - Overriding dependencies (duplicates) and injecting twice will raise an exception.
+    - Overriding dependencies will raise an error outside of tests.
     - Dependencies can be frozen, which blocks any new definitions.
-    - You can specify type hints for dependencies that dynamically retrieved (`world.get`, `world.lazy`, `const`)
+    - No double injection.
+    - :code:`@inject` does not inject anything implicitly.
+    - type checks when a type is explicitly defined with :code:`world.get`, :code:`world.lazy` and constants.
 - Testability
-    - `@inject` lets you override any injections by passing explicitly the arguments.
+    - :code:`@inject` lets you override any injections by passing explicitly the arguments.
-    - Change dependencies locally within a context manager.
+    - Override locally in a test any dependency.
-    - When encountering issues you can retrieve the full dependency tree, nicely formatted with `world.debug`.
+    - When encountering issues you can retrieve the full dependency tree, nicely formatted, with `world.debug`.
-    - Override locally in a test any dependencies.
 - Performance
     - Antidote has two implementations: the pure Python one which is the reference and the compiled one (cython) which is heavily tuned for fast injection.
 The compiled version is the fastest dependency